 The following information is general information about the sponsorship process.
-For Georgetown University employees, please see the specific instructions on the H-1B Request Form.
+For Georgetown University employees, please see the specific instructions on the H-1B Request Form (PDF).

 Sponsoring an employee for H-1B status is a multi-step process.
-An employer seeking to hire someone in H-1B status must first obtain a prevailing wage from the Department of Labor and then submit a Labor Condition Application (LCA) to the DOL.
+An employer seeking to hire someone in H-1B status must first obtain a prevailing wage from the Department of Labor (DoL) and then submit a Labor Condition Application (LCA) to the DoL.

 Upon approval of the LCA, an employer must file an I-129 petition with USCIS.
 The following documents must be included in support of the I-129 petition: